 Are the Bose QC Earbuds or Samsung Galaxy Buds Pro better for phone calls?

 The Samsung Galaxy Buds Pro has the best embedded microphone system to date among the Galaxy Buds line.
 Samsung kicked it up a notch, and even included mesh hardware to reduce wind noise.
 Bose’s microphone system is great too, and speech intelligibility is not a problem.
-When speaking with the Bose headset, you may encounter more audio clipping at loud volumes, but it does a very good job cancelling predictable background noises.
+When speaking with the Bose headset, you may encounter more audio clipping at loud volumes, but it does a very good job canceling predictable background noises.

 Both headsets support mono playback, and therefore mono calls, but only Samsung lets you use either earbud in mono mode.
 Bose’s headset limits you to the right earbud in mono mode, which may exclude a segment of the hearing-impaired population.